eastmaels/steemblog.github.io/_posts/account/deanliu/2017-04-20_my-first-post-from-guess-where-it-is-yum-2017420t1652189z.md

 - - -

-This page is synchronized from the post: [My first post from .... guess where? it is yum!](https://steemit.com/@deanliu/my-first-post-from-guess-where-it-is-yum-2017420t1652189z)
+This page is synchronized from the post: ['My first post from .... guess where? it is yum!'](https://steemit.com/@deanliu/my-first-post-from-guess-where-it-is-yum-2017420t1652189z)